-The Department of Rehabilitation and Mental Health Counseling offers both a non-thesis and thesis program, and all students are initially admitted to the non-thesis program.
+The Rehabilitation and Mental Health Counseling Program offers both a non-thesis and a thesis program.
+All students are initially admitted to the non-thesis program.
 There is no language requirement; however, a comprehensive examination is required of all students before the degree is awarded.

-Students in the non-thesis program must complete a minimum of 60 hours in the Post-Baccalaureate Program (REH) and 150 hours in the Five-Year Program (REF).
-Electives may be taken from Department offerings or from offerings outside the Department with the consent of the student's advisor.
-In addition to the 54 hours of required courses, REF students must have a minimum of 10 elective hours at or above the 4000 level.
+Students in the non-thesis program must complete a minimum of 60 hours in the Post-Baccalaureate Program (REH).
+Electives may be taken from program offerings or from offerings outside the program with the consent of the student's advisor.

 Students may subsequently apply to the faculty for a thesis program.
 Students in a thesis program must complete a minimum of 60 hours in the Post-Baccalaureate Program (54-hour core curriculum plus a minimum of three hours of RCS 6970).
 An oral defense of the thesis is required.